minswap/docs/README.md

 ![](.gitbook/assets/minswap_promo_twitter.jpg)

 With the upcoming release of Alonzo, there will be a lot of innovative projects looking for a place to initially distribute their tokens.
 There will also be lots of DeFi users looking for a place to trade new tokens as well as support their favorite projects.
-This is the premise of MinSwap - a multi-pool automated market maker.
+This is the premise of Minswap - a multi-pool automated market maker.
 What is multi-pool, anyway?
 It means that there can be multiple pricing functions for one single pair, for example constant-product function, StableSwap invariant, Kyber's DMM function, etc. The trading interface will compute and route to the most efficient pools.

 ## Features